mikelgo/angular-kit/CONTRIBUTING.md

 - **test**: Adding missing tests or correcting existing tests
 - **chore**: Changes to our CI configuration files and scripts

+##### Scope

+Must be one of the following:
+- demos
+- docs
+- stream
+- cdk
+- rx
+- rx-stateful
+- rx-hooks
+- ci

 The commit messages are linted using [commitlint](https://github.com/conventional-changelog/commitlint).